davs3275/sbs/med/collier.md

-was not transported into any act of violence ; that I had the satisfaction of my mother's life and company a considerable while, though she was destined to die young; that when I was willing to relieve the ecessities of others, I was never told that the exchequer was empty; and, again, it is they that kept me from standing in need of any man's fortune.
+was not transported into any act of violence ; that I had the satisfaction of my mother's life and company a considerable while, though she was destined to die young; that when I was willing to relieve the necessities of others, I was never told that the exchequer was empty; and, again, it is they that kept me from standing in need of any man's fortune.
 Farther, it is from them that my wife is so very